energywebfoundation/ocn-node/README.md

 The Open Charging Network (OCN) Client with OCPI 2.2 connection.

 **This software is in alpha**.

 Starting from end of July, a testing period will be run to aid and inform development.
+This test version is contained in the branch [`open-testing`](https://bitbucket.org/shareandcharge/ocn-client/src/open-testing/).

-Additionally, contributions are always welcome in the form of pull requests and issues.
+Additionally, as the aim is for this to be a community project, contributions are always welcome in the form of comments, pull requests, raised issues, etc., though there are currently no published contributing guidelines.

+The latest development is focused on the develop branch.
+As such, contributions should largely be submitted there.

 ## API Documentation